Co-production of knowledge in the Case of the Granbio Advanced Bio-refinery in Alagoas, Northeast Brazil

 - Dr Kelly Redeker (Department of Biology, University of York)

-- Dr Sally Brooks (Department of Social Policy and Social Work, University of York)
+- Dr Sally Brooks (School for Business and Society, University of York)

 - Dr Richard Friend (Department of Environment and Geography, University of York)